frehberg/test-generator/build-deps/README.md

 The build-process will execute proc_macros reading those files and generating Rust-code.

 A complete example/setup can be found at github [test-generator/example](https://github.com/frehberg/test-generator/tree/master/example)

+For further tooling around the build-scripts, please take a look at the crate [build-helper](https://crates.io/crates/build-helper)

 #### Cargo.toml